 - Users are assigned a home directory and a program that is run when they login (usually a shell).

-- Users can’t read, write or Execute each other’s files without permissions.
+- Users can’t read, write, or Execute each other’s files without permission.

 Types of users in Linux & their attributes:-